MODNet -- accurate and interpretable property predictions for limited materials datasets by feature selection and joint-learning: Results

-To investigate the accuracy of MODNet compared to other existing models in particular as a function of the dataset size, two case studies are considered for properties originating from the Materials Project (MP)~\cite{ jainMaterialsProjectMaterials2013, ongPythonMaterialsGenomics2013, ongMaterialsApplicationProgramming2015, petrettoHighthroughputDensityfunctionalPerturbation2018, naccaratoSearchingMaterialsHigh2019}.
+To investigate the predictive performance of MODNet, two case studies are considered for properties originating from the Materials Project (MP)~\cite{ jainMaterialsProjectMaterials2013, ongPythonMaterialsGenomics2013, ongMaterialsApplicationProgramming2015, petrettoHighthroughputDensityfunctionalPerturbation2018, naccaratoSearchingMaterialsHigh2019}.
 First, we focus on single-property learning.
 We benchmark MODNet against MEGNet, a deep-graph model, and SISSO, a compressed-sensing method, for the prediction of the formation energy, the band gap, and the refractive index.
 Second, we also consider multi-property learning with MODNet for the vibrational energy, enthalpy, entropy, and specific heat at 40 different temperatures as well as the formation energy, as the latter was found to be beneficial to the overall performance.
 Since some models only predict one property at a time, we compare their accuracy with that of MODNet on the vibrational entropy at 305K.
-All the details about the training, validation, and testing procedures are given in the Supplemental Material~\cite{supplemental}.
+Details about the datasets, training, validation, and testing procedures are provided in the Methodology section.

 Table~\ref{tab:bench_results} summarizes the results for single-property learning on a left-out test set for the formation energy, the band gap, and the refractive index.
 The complete datasets for the formation energy and the band gap include 60\,000 training samples.
 For the band gaps, a training set restricted to the 36\,720 materials with a non-zero band gap (labeled by a superscript $nz$ in the Table) is also considered as it was done in the original MEGNet paper~\cite{chenGraphNetworksUniversal2019}.
 For the refractive index, the complete dataset is much more limited containing 3\,240 compounds.
 In addition to these complete datasets, subsets of 550 random samples are also considered in order to simulate small datasets.
 The results are systematically compared with those obtained from the MEGNet and SISSO regression.
 Two variants of MEGNet are used: (i) with all weights randomly initialized and (ii) by fixing the first layers to the one learned from the formation energy (i.e using transfer learning as recommended by the authors when training on small datasets).